anupama-bhatta/collegedirectory/README.md

 ## **File Structure**

-- `index.html`: Main interface
+- `index.html`: Main interface of the college directory
-- `styles/`: CSS files for styling
+- `styles/`: Directory containing CSS files for styling
-- `scripts/`: JavaScript files for interactivity
+- `scripts/`: Directory containing JavaScript files for interactivity
-- `images/`: Image assets
+- `images/`: Directory containing image assets used in the directory
+- `fonts/`: Directory containing font files used in the application
+- `.DS_Store`: macOS system file (can be ignored)

 ## **Contributing**